An American Woman in Kashmir

 The school teaches children ages 5 through 14 many of whom are orphans who attend for no charge.
 Others are sponsored by charitable individuals or groups.
 For this private school, the standard monthly tuition for those who can pay is $16.00 per month in contrast to public school tuition which is $2.00 per month.

-For their assembly, they stand outside in perfectly straight lines in their clean uniforms, avoiding the mud holes at their feet.
-Linda and I wonder at how the bright colored uniforms can be so crisp and clean when so many of them have come to school after yet another night in the tiny tents that are their homes.
+For their morning assembly, they stand outside in perfectly straight lines in their clean uniforms, avoiding the mud holes at their feet.
+Linda and I wonder at how the bright colored uniforms can remain so crisp and clean.

-The next morning and at our request, Tanveed gave us a written priority list of immediate cost concerns, with teacher’s back pay the number one priority on the list.
+The next morning Tanveer gave us a written list of immediate cost concerns, with teacher’s back pay the number one priority.
 That was exactly what we wanted to see – his teachers at the top of the priority list – so later that day we contacted him and told him we would pay the back pay, in cash, in a group meeting.

 In one of the small newly constructed rooms we explain to the cluster of teachers that we want their students to have what we Westerners want for our students: the ability to think for themselves and to learn to tolerate people who are different.
 That’s it, we tell them.
 That’s all we want.